 The guide will be an interpret and will help you understand your host family.
 He will also be your cook which is often recognized as a highlight of the trip for many participants.
 The guide will share his passion for his job as well as his knowledge with participants to make sure they have a memorable time during the trek.

 We aim to make your experience as comfortable as possible and provide appropriate quality material as clean sleeping bags, good mosquito nets and thick sleeping mats.
-A western style breakfast is always provided to make sure participants have a good meals before the long day.
+A western style breakfast is always provided to make sure participants have a good meal before the long day.

 What to Bring on a trek?

 It depends well on the season, and the area of the trek.
 The itinerary will mention whether the village has vehicle access or the trekkers are totally independent of a vehicle.
 Here are some basic guidelines: when packing for a trek, keep it simple—the less luggage you have to carry around the more you will enjoy yourself.

 This is what we can recommend to pack in your rucksack, for a basic 3 day trek:

 - Shoes; a good pair of running shoes are perfect, or even better are lightweight trekking boots.

 - 2 T-shirts (cotton), one pair of short or long pants.